 Any university official minor is required.
 Student can take any approved minor (except for Educational Studies) which could be from 15-21 credits.
-After all required courses are complete including minor, sufficient elective credits must be taken to meet the minimum credits required for the BSED degree.
+After all required courses are complete including minor, enough elective credits must be taken to meet the minimum credits required for the BSED degree.
 This option may limit your marketability and job options as school districts will often give preference to those candidates that are dually certified.

-University Breadth Requirements
+University Breadth Requirements: All students must fulfill the University Breadth Requirements in the four areas of Creative Arts and Humanities; History and Cultural Change; Social and Behavioral Sciences; and Mathematics, Natural Sciences and Technology.
+ETE students can take courses that automatically satisfy all the categories, but you must choose carefully in the Creative Arts and Humanities and the Social and Behavioral Sciences category to keep from taking an extra course.
+NOTE: Creative Arts and Humanities is different from the Fine Arts requirement for the ETE program.

-All students must fulfill the University Breadth Requirements in the four areas of Creative Arts and Humanities; History and Cultural Change; Social and Behavioral Sciences; and Mathematics, Natural Sciences and Technology.
-ETE students take courses that automatically satisfy all of the categories except Creative Arts and Humanities.
-Please note that Creative Arts and Humanities is different from the Fine Arts requirement for the ETE program.
-Students can satisfy the Creative Arts and Humanities category by taking a course that counts toward their program and the Creative Arts and Humanities category simultaneously (e.g., MUED391, THEA 104, ENGL 280, GEOG 203); they do not need to take an extra course beyond the ETE program requirements to fulfill this University Breadth Requirement.
-The courses that satisfy the University Breadth Requirements are listed online at http://AcademicCatalog.udel.edu/Pub ShowCatalogPage.aspx?CATKEY=CATKEY_21 10&ACYEAR=2015-2016
+The courses that satisfy the University Breadth Requirements are listed online at http://AcademicCatalog.udel.edu/Pub ShowCatalogPage.aspx?CATKEY=CATKEY 21 10&ACYEAR=2015-2016